Fountas and Pinnell: A Teacher's GuideGCSE students in bottle green cardigans analyzing texts individually at their desks in a secondary classroom.

 Fountas & Pinnell Classroom Resources for Literacy Learning

-Hub diagram showing Fountas & Pinnell system with five connected components radiating from center
+Hub diagram showing Fountas & Pinnell system with five connected components radiating from centre

 Hub-and-spoke diagram: Fountas and Pinnell Literacy System Components